 Stormwater information board

 A stormwater information board is to be installed adjacent to the stormwater devices.
 Developers are to confirm wording for the information board specific to their device with Council.
-An example information board is to be added a later date as shown on Stormwater drawing: Wetlands Information sign board.
+An example information board is to be added at a later date as shown on Stormwater drawing: Wetlands Information sign board.

 As-built information